khadas/khadas_docs/source/vim3/HowToSetupMaxCPUFrequency.md

 {% note warn Note %}

 There are several overclocking frequencies for you to setup, **but there is NO GUARANTEE that all VIM3/VIM3L boards are stable with those frequencies, and a FAN is needed!!!**
-There are several overclocking frequencies for you to setup, **but there is NO GUARANTEE that all VIM3/VIM3L boards are stable with those frequencies, and a FAN is needed!!!**
-There are several overclocking frequencies for you to setup, **but there is NO GUARANTEE that all VIM3/VIM3L boards are stable with those frequencies, and a FAN is needed!!!**

 {% endnote %}